Pear Relish Recipe – Sweet & Savory Come Together Beautifully!

 I'm not typically a fan of Sweet & Savory but when you combine pears with onions, peppers and mustard?
 MAGIC!
 Check out my Pear Relish. #TexasHomesteader

-We decided to preserve the relish in 1/2 pint jars.
-That way we wouldn’t have to open & use a larger jar.
+We decided to preserve the relish in ½ pint jars.
+That way we wouldn’t have to open & use up a larger jar.

 You remember in science class what happens when hot substances get poured into cool glass jars?
 Yeah, I didn’t want that to happen!
 LOL

-But it’s no longer a recommended way to safely seal canning jars.
-So I water-bath canned them for 20 minutes just to be on the safe side.
+Although that’s fine for refrigerator storage, it’s no longer a recommended way to safely seal canning jars to be shelf stable.

 Since there are variables to canning such as altitude and equipment, for your specific circumstances be sure to consult your canner’s manual and also make sure you read and understand the USDA’s recommendations on safe canning and follow their directions closely – food safety is important!